ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   Time zones can deterministically convert a timestamp to local time.
-  They can also be used in the reverse direction to convert local time to a timestamp, with the caveat that some local times may have zero or multiple possible timestamps due to nearby Daylight Saving Time changes or other changes to the UTC offset of that time zone.
+  They can also be used in the reverse direction to convert local time to a timestamp, with the caveat that some local times may have zero or multiple possible timestamps due to nearby daylight saving time changes or other changes to the UTC offset of that time zone.
   Unlike the UTC offset of a timestamp which makes no claims about the UTC offset of other related timestamps (and which is therefore